 - Be available during term time to discuss any safeguarding concerns with staff.
-The school has in place a process for ensuring adequate and appropriate cover arrangements for out of hours/ out of term activities.
-Please see appendices. - Be the key person who manages referrals to Local Authority Children's Social Care via the MASH and Early Help - Report to the Police as required, where a crime may have been committed.
+The school has in place a process for ensuring adequate and appropriate cover arrangements for out of hours/ out of term activities. - Be the key person who manages referrals to Children's Social Care via the MASH and Early Help - Report to the Police as required, where a crime may have been committed.
 NSPCC Guidance When to Call the Police.
-NSPCC When to Call the Police - Refer to the Channel Programme where there is a concern regarding radicalisation and support staff who make referrals to the Channel Programme. - Work with others, including offering support and advice to all staff and acting as a point of contact with safeguarding partners. - Sharing information and managing the child protection files, including the transfer of school records and child protection information. - Raise awareness with staff of the school safeguarding policies and procedures, as well as ensuring these documents are available publicly. - Provide support to staff ensuring that they are supported during the referrals process, and supporting them to consider how safeguarding, welfare and educational outcomes are linked, including the provision of academic and pastoral support - Encourage a culture of listening to children and understand the difficulties they may have in approaching staff about their circumstances, and consider how to build trusted relationships which facilitate communication.
+NSPCC When to Call the Police - Refer to the Channel Programme where there is a concern regarding radicalisation and support staff who make referrals to the Channel Programme. - Work with others, including offering support and advice to all staff and acting as a point of contact with safeguarding partners. - Sharing information and managing the child protection files, including the transfer of school records and child protection information. - Raise awareness with staff of the school safeguarding policies and procedures, as well as ensuring these documents are available publicly. - Provide support to staff ensuring that they are supported during the referrals process, and supporting them to consider how safeguarding, welfare and educational outcomes are linked, including the provision of academic and pastoral support, - Encourage a culture of listening to children and understand the difficulties they may have in approaching staff about their circumstances and consider how to build trusted relationships which facilitate communication. - Raise awareness of 'Low Level' concerns and be the point of contact for staff to share any 'low level' concerns they may have regarding an adult in the school/education setting. - Take lead responsibility for safeguarding and child protection including online safety, understanding the filtering and monitoring the systems and processes in place.